Experimental fiction: 4,576 words: approx. 30 minutes

 “Now a question, and you’d better not lie, Mr. Bacon.”
 She cleared her throat.
 “What I want to know is, did you, or did you not, tell this sweet little girl to eat her veggies?”

-He dropped his head and rubbed the back of his neck, trying to stifle a laugh.
-“Thought it would be the remedy for all that cake she packed down, Your Honor.”
+He dropped his head and rubbed the back of his neck, trying to halt a laugh.
+“Thought it would make up for all that cake she packed down, Your Honor.”

 Lina’s face lit up.
 “It was good!”
 She swung Princess Elsa’s long braided hair from side to side.
 “Umm, he kept bugs off me.
 And he shooed mosquitoes away.
 He showed me how pretty the sunlight is coming down through the trees.
+When we saw a butterfly, he told me they fly that way — bouncy and zig-zaggy” — her finger illustrated — “so birds can’t catch them.
 And, and, we listened to how booti – beautiful the birds sound in the woods.
 It was magical, just like Elsa’s ice castle.”

 “Well.
 The nerve of this guy,” Judge Struthers said.
 “For that, I’m revising your sentence again – to suspended.
 But!
 I’m fining you ten-thousand dollars.
 But!
 I’m marking it ‘Paid,’ as of today, which it is.
 Paid and transferred to Lina.”